 - Winter coats and warm clothes.
 It’s cold here in the winter.

 - Some traditional outfits from your country, for the International Festival at UB

-- A battery operated alarm clock (Please note: You may need an adapter to use electrical goods from your country in USA).
+- Outlet adapters to use electrical goods from your country in the USA